Software Architecture

 Model Builder Application

 The Model Library component stores energy models that can be use in a simulation, so that they can be accessed by the Mosaik Simulation Framework during runtime.
+Models in the Model Library are containers of metadata and business logic.

 Simulation Engine Application